-The Summit Project Returns to Baxter State Park via Motorcycle convoy To then Honor Maine’s Fallen Heroes
+The Summit Project Celebrates Fourth Birthday, Returns to Baxter State Park via Motorcycle Convoy and Completes Memorial Day Tribute Trek and Family Weekend to Honor Maine’s Fallen Military Heroes

 The Summit Project (TSP), a nationally recognized, Maine based, non-profit service organization founded by Major David J. Cote, USMCR in 2013, is a living memorial that has changed the way an entire state pays tribute to their post 9/11 fallen service members while also inspiring service, strengthening communities and changing lives.
 “We carry their stone for a hike; We carry their story for a lifetime.”
 The mission of TSP is to honor our state’s newest war casualties and the faithful spirit of all Mainers.
 Unlike any project in America, TSP allows Maine communities to honor our fallen heroes through action.